tock/tock/doc/reference/trd-appid.md

 ```

 When the kernel successfully parses and loads a Userspace Binary into
-a `Process` structure, it places it into a state indicating that its
+a `Process` structure, it places it into the Unchecked state,
-integrity has not been checked.
-If the process loading function is
+indicating that it has been loaded but that it may not be allowed or
-provided an instance of `AppCredentialsChecker`, it uses this
+safe to run.
+If the kernel is provided an `AppCredentialsChecker`, it
-instances to check whether each of the loaded proceses is safe to run.
+uses it to check whether each of the loaded proceses is safe to run.
-If no `AppCredentialsChecker` is provided it skips this check and runs
+If no `AppCredentialsChecker` is provided, the kernel skips this check
-all successfully loaded processes.
+and transitions the process into the Unstarted state.

-To check the integrity of processes, the kernel scans the footers in
+To check the integrity of a process, the kernel scans the footers in
-in each process binary in order, from the beginning of that process's
+in order, starting at the beginning of that process's footer
-footer region.
-At each `TbfFooterV2Credentials` footer it encounters,
+region.
+At each `TbfFooterV2Credentials` footer it encounters, the
-it calls `check_credentials` on the provided
+kernel calls `check_credentials` on the provided
 `AppCredentialsChecker`.
-If the `AppCredentialsChecker` returns
+If `check_credentials` returns `Accept`, the
-`Accept`, the kernel stops processing credentials and calls
+kernel stops processing credentials and calls `mark_credentials_pass`
-`mark_credentials_pass` on the process, which makes it runnable.
-If
+on the process, which transitions it to the Unstarted state.
+If the
-the `Verifier` returns `Reject`, the kernel stops processing
+`Verifier` returns `Reject`, the kernel stops processing credentials
-credentials and calls `mark_credentials_fail` on the process, which
+and calls `mark_credentials_fail` on the process, which transitions it
-makes it unrunnable.
+to the Failed state.

 If the `AppCredentialsChecker` returns `Pass`, the kernel tries the
 next `TbfFooterV2Credentials`, if there is one.
 If the kernel reaches